codeswhite/berlin-appointment-finder/README.md

 ```

 ## Plans and Todos
-- Booking link should point to the month of the appointment.
-- Make an autonomous telegram bot for this.
 - Add support for Burgeramts in different cities.
 - Add support for other languages?
+- Booking link should point to the month of the appointment.

 ### License